floesche/flyhavior/README.rst

 Features
 ========

-The current version of flyhavior merges data collected for the same experiment through the applications FlyFlix_ and FicTrac_.
+The current version of `Flyhavior`_ merges data collected for the same experiment through the applications FlyFlix_ and FicTrac_.
 It takes the data collected by FlyFlix in a ``*.csv`` file and finds corresponding timestamps in the ``*.dat`` file of FicTrac.
 It then merges the two datasets into an experiment data format (see `Output format`_).

 Installation
 ------------